 We squander our potential waiting for worthiness.
 Find a concept, however narrow or tedious, whatever dumb thing is your thing, and be faithful to it.
 Content has a shelf life of a nano-second.
 Recognition is all bought or self-awarded.
 Make it, flog it, take your couple Likes and move on.
 Even if you’re onto something, what the world wants will change while you’re sleeping.
-There’s only one sensible stance: “I don’t fucking care if you like it.”
+I guess I’m saying, “I don’t fucking care if you like it.”

 Contemplating a project on the Mississippi River next month—a public panoramic drawing to be made on the riverboat Padelford as it moves downstream.
 Like so much, it comes out of an invitation.
 Not a burning desire or even an Idea.
 Who needs those?
 Someone says they are making a mini golf documentary.
 And they want to interview the artists behind “Move Your Hole.”
 Who would come see that?
 I’ll be at the Walker at 3 Sunday to demo.
 Caring much will require some effort on both sides of the camera.